wp-plugins/leadsource-tracker/readme.txt

 = How do I retrieve the lead sources when the visitor registers / orders? =

 The lead source information is stored in your visitor's browser every time they come through a campaign.
 To retrieve the lead sources, simply go to Settings->LeadSource Tracker and select the page (usually your order form or registration page) and click save.
 This page will retrieve the lead sources and populate the URL with GET parameters.
-In your contact form, populate hidden fields with the GET parameters that show up in the URL:
+In your contact form, populate hidden fields with the GET parameters that show up in the URL.

+First, check to see if your contact form plugin already supports pulling in GET parameter tags from the URL (like Gravity Forms).
+If it does, then simply map the ldsrc_0 (first first touch) and/or ldsrc_n (for last touch) GET variables into hidden fields.
+Remember to map these to your CRM as well.

+If you are using a custom PHP form, then include the following the page your specified in Settings->LeadSource Tracker:

 &lt;input type="hidden" name="first_source" value="&lt;?php echo $_GET['ldsrc_0'];?&gt;">
 &lt;input type="hidden" name="last_source" value="&lt;?php echo $_GET['ldsrc_n'];?&gt;">